wazuh/wazuh-dashboard-plugins/RELEASING.md

 Steps:

-1. Switch to new branch from the base branch to bump
+1. Switch to new branch from the base branch to bump:

 ```console
 git checkout <base_branch>